radiac/django-yarr/UPGRADE.rst

   scroll element's height in fixed layout.
 * Your Yarr URLs cannot contain a slug ``00``.
 AJAX mode now adds URLs to the browser's history by building URLs in Django with a feed pk of ``00``, then passing them to JavaScript which replaces ``/00/`` with the feed pk.
-If your In the unlikely event your Yarr URL does contain `00``, the AJAX site will still work, but the URLs it generates will be invalid.
+  In the unlikely event your Yarr URL does contain `00``, the AJAX site will still work, but the URLs it generates will be invalid.